 In January 2024, the Company entered into a loan agreement pursuant to which the Company may provide up to \$2,500 of financing to a third party (the "January 2024 Loan Agreement").
 The January 2024 Loan Agreement provides the Company an option to convert the balance due into equity interests of the third party following certain regulatory approvals.
 Borrowings under the January 2024 Loan Agreement are secured by substantially all of the assets and equity interests of the third party.
 Borrowings under the January 2024 Loan Agreement bear interest at a rate of 20% per annum.
 The January 2024 Loan Agreement provides for customary events of default, contains certain covenants and other restrictions, and provides for a default penalty of an additional 6% interest.
-Borrowings are due on the sixth anniversary of the January 2024 Loan Agreement, which may be extended by two additional two-year periods, and prepayment is permitted with prior written notice.
-The January 2024 Loan Agreement provides the Company with conversion options to obtain 35% equity interests of the borrower upon the initial funding (which occurred in January 2024) and up to an additional 65% at any time through October 2033, subject to certain provisions.
+Borrowings are due on the sixth anniversary of the January 2024 Loan Agreement provides the Company with conversion options to obtain 35% equity interests of the borrower upon the initial funding (which occurred in January 2024) and up to an additional 65% at any time through October 2033, subject to certain provisions.
 The January 2024 Loan Agreement also provides the Company with certain financial distributions based on the borrower's results of operations.
 The Company is assessing the accounting treatment of this transaction to determine if it meets the criteria for consolidation.